githe14/EK-dataviz-portfolio-CMU/critique-by-design.md

 </script>

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._

+_For each step below, you should document your progress as you move forward.
+In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
+You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
+You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
+Document what you changed based on the user feedback in your redesign.
+Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

+_You can include screenshots, sketches or other artifacts with your narrative to help tell the story of how you moved through the process.
+Again, make sure to avoid including any personally identifying information about your interviewees (don't list full names, etc.).
+While this template serves as a guide, make sure to reference the assignment writeup on Canvas for the official guidance.
+This template does not include all guidance mentioned on the assignment page._

 ## References
 Few, Stephen.
 "Data Visualization Effectiveness Profile."
 Perceptual Edge, January/February/March 2017, http://www.perceptualedge.com/articles/visual_business_intelligence/data_visualization_effectiveness_profile.pdf